-However, given more time to spread the debt, the District would be able to lower debt service from \$18 million to \$6 million annually, allowing more revenue to flow to operations.
-This would allow SMART to rebuild it reserves and stabilize its outlook for the future.
+The future planning scenario that involves the best financial outcome for the District is one that extends the sales tax beyond its current expiration.
+Given more time to spread the debt, the District would be able to lower debt service from \$18 million to \$6 million annually, allowing more revenue to flow to operations.
+This would allow SMART to rebuild its reserves and stabilize its outlook for the future.
 The chart below illustrates the difference a 30-year extension would make for the agency.

 As shown in FIGURE 2 above, starting in 2024, reserves are beginning to be built in an amount that would exceed the need for operating reserves related to service between Larkspur and Windsor.
 Appendix C provides further detail.
 Reserves shown above as an increasing blue line could be used for other needs.
 One use would be to fund the future operations of Healdsburg and Cloverdale, should SMART be successful in its efforts to gain outside funding for those extensions.
 In that case, funds would be available for a prudent operating reserve but not for significant capital expenses.
-See FIGURE 3 below for the illustration of what the inclusion of those operating costs would look like in the future.
+See FIGURE 3 below for the illustration of what the inclusion of those operating costs would look like in the future if they were assumed to be included by 2029.
 Appendix C is a chart showing the dollar amounts that drive this figure by year.